Vanguard Review 2014: Commissions, Fees, and Minimum Deposit

 financial goals, risk levels, sectors and returns.

 So which mutual fund do you choose?
-They all after all differ by performance, portfolio composition and expenses.
+They all differ in performance, portfolio composition and expenses.
 We did

-some research and below list the best Vanguard mutual funds in various categories:
+the research and below list the best Vanguard mutual funds in popular categories:

 Vanguard.com Website/Trading Platform/Tools Review

 Vanguard Brokerage Services trading tools are not keeping up with the industry.
 You can't modify your order: you have to cancel it then